yashmadan123/mslearn-openai/Instructions/Labs/07-content-filters-azureOpenAI.md

 In this lab, you have accomplished the following:
 -   Provision an Azure OpenAI resource.
--   Deploy an OpenAI model within the Azure OpenAI studio.
+-   Deploy an OpenAI model within the Azure AI Foundry portal.
 -   Use the power of OpenAI models to generate responses to generate natural language output.
 -   Explore content filters.